kgateway-dev/kgateway/docs/content/introduction/architecture/deployment_options.md

 * gloo-token: Mounted as a volume on `gloo` pods.
 * sh.helm.release.v1.gloo.v1

 Gloo Edge makes use of certificates for validation and authentication.
-When Gloo Edge in gateway mode is installed, it runs a job to generate certificates.
+When Gloo Edge is installed in gateway mode, it runs a job to generate certificates.
 The resulting certificate is stored in a Kubernetes secret called `gateway-validation-certs`, and mapped as a volume to the `gloo` pods.

 ### Custom Resource Definitions